Roy-lab/scMTNI/README.md

 ## Step 3.
 Run
 The input data for demo is in ExampleData/.
 The expected output is in Results/.
 The estimuated run time for the demo is around 7 minute.
+The output network for each cell type is Results/cluster*/fold0/var_mb_pw_k50.txt

 ### Example uasge of scMTNI with prior network
 ```